codeleventh/anklish/README.md

 # Anklish

 ![](https://gist.githubusercontent.com/codeleventh/dbf7cfd9c2def11474500737a0443f58/raw/f81287f841e6a90497b881c65725d520a388fc8a/anklish.png)
-This is a Scala application for automatic creating of Anki flashcards with English words definitions.
+This is a Scala application for automatic creating Anki flashcards with English words definitions.
 It reads an input file with words, requests a dictionary definitions (via [third-party API](https://dictionaryapi.dev)), and then creates the cards in a deck (by small chunks, depending on the settings).

-My use case: I use [frequency dictionary](https://github.com/first20hours/google-10000-english/blob/master/20k.txt) (which has been truncated at the suitable point).
-I also include bookmarked words from my reader app which are periodically imported by a third-party script.
-The program is triggered weekly through cron task.
+My use case: I use [frequency dictionary](https://github.com/first20hours/google-10000-english/blob/master/20k.txt) ( which has been truncated at the suitable point) prepended with words that I bookmarked in my reader app (those words are periodically imported by a third-party script).
+The program is executed daily through cron task.

 ## Prerequisites
 * [Scala Build Tool](https://www.scala-sbt.org/)